code-archived/.github/.github/ISSUE_TEMPLATE/new-feature.md

 ---
-name      : New Feature or Enhancement about     : Request for a New Feature or Enhancement title     : [FEATURE]: labels    : enhancement assignees : ZenithClown
+name      : New Feature or Enhancement about     : Request for a New Feature or Enhancement title     : labels    : enhancement assignees : ''

 ---
 ## Overview